 Replace wood cladding

-Replace wood cladding that show signs of damage.
+Replace wood cladding that shows signs of damage.
 The most common damage comes from accidentally hitting the siding with sticks and stones thrown from a lawn mower, or from objects, like cricket balls.
 Occasionally, wood cladding may crack due to changes in atmospheric moisture.
 Repairs to wood cladding require the expertise to remove the damaged boards while leaving surrounding boards intact.
 Unless you have the skills, hire a professional carpenter or siding contractor.

 Prevent damage to wood siding